LaputanMachines/website/README.md

 ```
 $ bundle exec jekyll serve --watch --baseurl ""
 ```
 This will build and run the site locally on port 4000 (i.e. `localhost:4000`).
-Visit said URL to view the site.
+Visit said URL to view the site. **Note:** `bundle install/exec` will fail/crash when trying to bundle on Windows because of the nokogiri gem.

 ## File Structure
 Excluding miscellaneous documents (such as this one, the following tree outlines the project's file structure: